 This article was published in Sunstone 12:3 (May 1988), pp. 6-7.
 At the time Ron was a volunteer for several AIDS relief projects and visited hospitalized Mormons with AIDS.
-Ron died of AIDS complications in 1991. © Piedra solar magazine.
+Ron died of AIDS complications in 1991. © Sunstone magazine.
 Posted with permission.

 Until recently, death, to my generation, has been quick, unannounced and accidental.
 We have been unaccustomed to painful, lingering deaths.
 We have been spared the epidemics of previous generations.

 AIDS changed all that.
 Now young men, women, and children fight for life against a cureless plague.
 Death from AIDS is slow and painful.
 Lives are stretched thin, savings consumed, and taking another breath or living one more day is a major achievement.